Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Conclusion

 \section{Conclusion}

 This study explored unsupervised techniques for complaint topic identification in short-text patient feedback, comparing traditional topic modeling methods (LDA, GSDMM) with advanced neural embedding-based approaches (BERTopic, kBERT).
 Our results demonstrated that kBERT outperforms other models in both coherence and diversity metrics, making it the most effective method for analyzing short and sparse healthcare-related texts.
 Additionally, a keyword-based filtering approach significantly improved complaint detection.
-The identified complaint categories—staff conduct and cleanliness, safety protocol compliance, and efficiency of service—provide actionable insights for healthcare service improvement.
-In the future, we will also explore few-shot and instruction-based prompting to improve complaint classification and topic extraction in healthcare feedback analysis.
-To achieve this, we will use open-source LLMs (e.g., LLaMA) locally with sufficient computational resources, preventing data leakage and ensuring compliance.
+The identified complaint categories include staff conduct and cleanliness, safety protocol compliance, and efficiency of service, and provide actionable insights for healthcare service improvement.